 - From a patient advocacy perspective, Nick is dedicated to helping promote research and evidence-based care in lung cancer and mesothelioma, gastrointestinal cancers, and NETs.

 - He has achieved this through active involvement in various collaborative research organisations, their fundraising arms and advocacy organisations such as the Thoracic Oncology Group of Australasia (TOGA), formerly the Australasian Lung Cancer Trials Group, The Australasian Gastrointestinal Trials Group (AGITG), The Clinical Oncology Society of Australia (COSA), The GI Cancer Institute, Pankind (Formerly the Avner Foundation) and NeuroEndocrine Cancer Australia (formerly the Unicorn Foundation).

 - He has participated in clinical Practice Guideline development for lung cancer, mesothelioma, pancreatic cancer, and NETs while also being involved as faculty in National and International scientific meetings, served on numerous International and National Advisory panels, and contributed to consumer advocacy training.

-- As co-director of the Bill Walsh Laboratories, Nick is involved in ongoing research into predictive biomarkers and cancer drug resistance.
-He has supervised 7 medical PhD candidates (in lung cancers, pancreatic cancer, and NETs) and over 35 RACP medical Oncology Advanced trainees since 2002, now practicing in centres across Australia.
+- He has supervised 7 medical PhD candidates (in lung cancers, pancreatic cancer, and NETs) and over 35 RACP medical Oncology Advanced trainees since 2002, now practicing in centres across Australia.